jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/research_agenda.md

   stretch context windows into the multi-thousand timestep range.
 * Deploy the omni-scale backbone variant that layers cross-resolution attention and gated state-space mixers for experiments targeting extreme horizon lengths and dense feature sets.
-* Add curriculum schedules for window lengths and forecast horizons to encourage the model to learn both micro and macro structures without destabilising optimisation.
+* ✅ Add curriculum schedules for window lengths and forecast horizons to encourage the model to learn both micro and macro structures without destabilising optimisation (`data.curriculum` + training `CurriculumCallback`).

 ## Phase 2 — Trading Objective Alignment